Erasmus grants for work placements/traineeships

 |Payment||How much will I receive?|

 |2||Approximately 30% of your total grant amount|

-If you are planning to undertake your year in industry in 2018-19 you cannot apply until July 2018.
+If you are planning to undertake your year in industry in 2021-22 you cannot apply until July 2021 (subject to the UK’s involvement in the Erasmus programme).
 However, your departmental year in industry co-ordinator should contact the Assistant Registrar (Placements), Mr Adrian Hawksworth at the earliest possible opportunity.

 Brexit and Erasmus

 The European Commission has confirmed that during negotiations under Article 50, European Union treaties and law continue to apply to the UK, and this applies to projects financed through Erasmus+.